VHDL/PoC/docs/IPCores/mem/ocram/ocram_tdp.rst

 Same-Port Read-During-Write
   When writing data through port 1, the read output of the same port (``q1``) will output the new data (``d1``, in the following clock cycle) which is aka. "write-first behavior".
-This behavior also applies to Altera M20K memory blocks as described in the Altera: "Stratix 5 Device Handbook" (S5-5V1).
-The documentation in the Altera: "Embedded Memory User Guide" (UG-01068) is wrong.

   Same applies to port 2.